What could I save with a TotalMoney home loan?

 Things you should know about our home loans

 All home loans are subject to our lending criteria (including minimum equity requirements), terms and fees.
 Interest rates are subject to change.
 A low equity interest rate premium rate may apply if you have a low loan to value ratio.
 An establishment fee of up to $400 may apply for personal lending (the fee may be different for non-personal lending).

-A Residential Owner Occupied rate or Residential Investor rate will apply to new loans entered into from 23 October 2018.
+A Residential Owner Occupied rate or Residential Investor rate will apply.
 Find out more.
-For all home loans entered into before 23 October 2018, see applicable rates here.
+If you entered into a home loan before 23 October 2018 and haven’t been advised that your loan is moving to one of the above interest rate types, see applicable rates here.